stegojulia/Houseplant-care-tracker/README.md

 # Houseplants care app
 I have a large collection of houseplants and I had an idea for a simple, easy to use app to keep track of their care requirements, such as watering, fertilising and repotting.
 This project aimed at creating a basic version of this app, which can come in handy when I need to prepare watering instructions for my partner or troubleshoot any issues with individual plants.

+## Set up
+Use requirements.txt or pipfile to install dependencies.
+Run create.py to create a database and add_plant.py to run the app.

 # Design

 ## Project specification